ADHD

 Right to Choose ADHD and autism: can you use it for both?

 For autism Right to Choose, NHS England has been expanding approved providers, though availability varies more than for ADHD.
-Providers such as Healios offer autism assessments under Right to Choose in some areas.
-It is worth checking the NHS England list of approved providers, or asking your GP surgery to confirm which autism providers are currently contracted in your area.
+It's worth checking the NHS England list or asking your GP surgery to confirm which autism providers are currently contracted in your area.

 NHS vs private ADHD assessment: costs, waiting times, and what you get

-There are three main routes to an ADHD assessment in the UK, each with different trade-offs.
+Three main routes exist, each with different trade-offs.

 The standard NHS pathway is free and results in a fully NHS diagnosis, but waiting times in many areas are two to seven years or more.